How to Identify DISC Personality Types

 What is DISC Theory?

 DISC theory is a behavioral assessment tool that categorizes people into four primary personality types: Dominance (D), Influence (I), Steadiness (S), and Conscientiousness (C).
 Each type represents a combination of two dimensions: active vs. passive and task-oriented vs. people-oriented.
-The theory is widely applied in fields like organizational development, coaching, sales, and conflict resolution, where understanding behavior is key to success.
+The theory is widely applied in fields like business, coaching, sales, and conflict resolution, where understanding behavior is key to success.

 Why Identify DISC Personality Types?